Corns, calluses and severe corns

 Corns, calluses, severe corns: how do they differ?

-• Corn: this is a localized area of skin that thickens a lot.
-When a cluster forms, it bores into the skin and causes pain similar to that of a pebble in a shoe.
+• Corn: a localized thickening of skin that can develop a painful core, similar to a pebble in the shoe.

 Symptoms

-• Corn: pale yellow in color, the corn is painless or not very painful.
+• Corn: pale yellow and mostly painless or mildly painful.

-• Severe corn: this type of corn is reddish, caused by inflammation and internal bleeding.
+• Severe corn: reddish and painful due to inflammation and internal bleeding.

 Causes